Facilitator: Brian C.

 Facebook Discussion: https://www.facebook.com/groups/901761254313766

-Who is this for?: This class is open to all students with a basic understanding of medieval armored combat including bohurt, ACS, harnisfechten, and SCA heavy list or armored steel.
-Absolute newcomers are encouraged to attend the Knights Hall Striking class for a few months before participating here.
-Knights Hall students may attend as part of their regular monthly membership.
-Outside students are asked to pay a $25 per session fee to help keep the Knights Hall open.
+This class is open to all students with a basic understanding of medieval armored combat including bohurt, ACS, harnisfechten, and SCA heavy list or armored steel.
+Absolute newcomers are encouraged to attend the Knights Hall Striking class for a couple months before participating here.
+Knights Hall students may attend as part of their regular (monthly, etc) membership.
+Outside students are asked to pay a $15 per session fee to help keep the Knights Hall open.

 What is it?